Rhonnie Peters

-Rhonwen Peters enters her first season as the inaugural field hockey head coach in 2025-26 after being hired on May 23rd of 2024.
+Rhonwen Peters enters her second season as the inaugural field hockey head coach in 2026 after being hired on May 23rd of 2024.

-Peters comes to Hartford after seven seasons as the head coach at American International College (AIC), where she is an alumna and all-time wins and games coached leader.
+Peters came to Hartford after seven seasons as the head coach at American International College (AIC), where she is an alumna and all-time wins and games coached leader.

 Peters, who graduated from AIC with a Bachelor's of Science in Psychology, was one of the captains of the 2010 squad that set the program's wins record with 14 victories, and was the first in Yellow Jackets history to reach the Northeast-10 and NCAA Tournaments.
 She played in all 78 games the team competed in from the start of 2007 through the 2010 season, starting all but one, scoring six goals and adding a dozen assists as a midfielder in the 2010 campaign.
 She was named to the Northeast-10 Conference Commissioner's Honor Roll for both the fall and spring semesters in her junior and senior years.